EpiModel/Mean-Degree-Analysis/README.md

 ### Background

-Mean degree is an important measure of concurrency (having 2 or more overlapping sexual partnerships) in HIV/STI epidemiology.
-This study compared two common measurement approaches to estimate mean degree in a sample of men who have sex with men (MSM) in the United States.
+Mean degree is an important measure of network connectivity commonly used in HIV/STI epidemiology and public health practice.
+However, the relative advantages of different degree estimands are not known, specifically for men who have sex with men (MSM) in the United States.

 ### Methods

-We used cross-sectional survey data from ARTnet, an internet-based study of MSM in the U.S. from 2017 to 2019, to compare the measurement of mean degree using a question-based method (day-of-survey method) and a dates-based method (month-offset method) that utilizes partnership start and end dates to identify overlapping relationships.
+With cross-sectional data from ARTnet, a web-based study of MSM in the U.S., we compared estimates of mean degree based on ongoing partnerships (day-of-survey method) against partnership start and end dates (month-offset method).
 We used linear regression to assess observed trends stratified by key demographic groups and partnership characteristics.

 ### Results

 Mean degree estimated with the day-of-survey method (1.19) was most similar to mean degree at 3- and 4-month offsets (1.20–1.19) across all partnerships ([Figure 1](https://github.com/EpiModel/Mean-Degree-Analysis/blob/master/Figures/Figure1.png)).
-Day-of-survey mean degree was most similar to month-offsets for main partnerships between 0- and 2-month offsets (0.45 vs. 0.45–0.44) and for casual partnerships at 5- and 6-month offsets (0.75–0.73).
-Mean degree estimates declined as month offsets increased from 0 to 12 months, and multiple linear regression suggests this decline was associated with longer partnership duration and increased number of partnerships reported in the study ([Table 3](https://github.com/EpiModel/Mean-Degree-Analysis/blob/master/Figures/Table_3.pdf)).
+Day-of-survey estimands were most similar to month-offset estimands for main partnerships between 0- and 2-month offsets (0.45 vs. 0.45–0.44) and for casual partnerships at 5- and 6-month offsets (0.75 vs. 0.75–0.73).
+Mean degree estimates declined as month offsets increased from 0 to 12 months.
+Multiple linear regression suggests this decline was driven by partnership duration and total cumulative number of partnerships ([Table 3](https://github.com/EpiModel/Mean-Degree-Analysis/blob/master/Figures/Table_3.pdf)).

 ### Conclusions

-The month-offset method may be a reasonable alternative to the day-of-survey method when mean degree is measured within 6 months of the survey date using partnership start and end dates.
+The month-offset method may be a suitable alternative to the day-of-survey method when partnership dates are measured within 6 months of the survey overall, but biases may result when inferring degree stratified by demographics.

 ## Data